iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.1/report.md

 > I didnt open it at all<br> :date: __2020-10-07 01:07:10__

 > I see my review got deleted.
 Here is my thoughts.
 I have to turn off and on wifi with bluetooth all the time for a chance for this app to work and log.
 Please allow the app to control Bluetooth and notify when it isnt truly working and option to turn on and off bluetooth automatically for it to work.
 Simple programing and still not working right.<br> :date: __2020-10-06 16:32:34__

-> Disappointed...was exposed to person on 22nd...who began symptoms on 24th, tested positive on 25th.
-I was notified by state as a close contact (within 48 hours of symptoms) and to quarantine 14 days.
-We both have the apps on phones and Bluetooth turned on.
-The positive person 'notify button' was not activated until 30th.
-I received zero notification from the app.
-Needs some work from what I experienced.<br> :date: __2020-09-03 23:45:33__